StigNygaard/lastfm-widgets/README.md

 The widget (frontend code) should be compatible back to at least Firefox 115 and Chromium 109 based web-browsers (which are the last versions of these running on Windows 7/8 installations).
 It also runs in Safari, but unsure how old versions are supported (I'm not able to test that myself).
 The backend code is my first simple experiments/experience with Deno.
-It has been tested with Release Candidate versions of Deno 2.
+It has been tested with Deno 1.46 and Release Candidate versions of Deno 2.

 #### /widgets/ folder

 The widget frontend code. *All* that is needed for widget to work in *Demo* or *Basic* mode.
 See [Releases](https://github.com/StigNygaard/lastfm-widgets/releases) to get latest "release-version" of this folder's content.
-And see https://lastfm-widgets.deno.dev/ for an explanation of the modes and customizations the widget supports.
+And see https://lastfm-widgets.deno.dev/ for more about widget *modes* and how to use and customize the widget.

 #### /demo/ folder